WebReflection/testardo/README.md

   a browser and OS agnostic web driver for mobile and desktop

-Please note this software is at a very basic state ... like a beta version `0.0.9` one.

 ### in a nutshell
 Bored to death to swipe around in order to be sure device X still work?
 If so, give _testardo_ a chance!